-- When only taking into account the Williamtown SAP Structure Plan Boundary (refer Figure 6-11), groundwater recharge is reduced by 98% from pre-development conditions and stormwater runoff volumes increased by 224%. - When considering the local water balance (refer Figure 6-11), the post-development groundwater recharge volume within the precinct development is reduced by 8%.
+- When within the Williamtown SAP Structure Plan Boundary groundwater recharge is reduced by 98% from pre-development conditions and stormwater runoff volumes increased by 224%. - However, when considering the local water balance, the post-development groundwater recharge volume within the precinct development is reduced by 8%.
 As noted above, in the context of the entire groundwater recharge across the aquifer, the overall loss of groundwater recharge to the entire aquifer is likely to be very small. - The recharge volume reduction is only around 1% of the net recharge to the wider Tomago sand bed aquifer (36,000 ML/year), therefore the reduced local recharge is considered to have a negligible impact on the resource.
-Refer to the Contamination and Hydrogeology Report for further discussion. - When considering the local water balance (refer Figure 6-11), mean annual stormwater runoff volumes from the local catchment will be increased by 38%.
-This amount is mitigated by the WSUD approach and it is unlikely that this volume can be further reduced without regional stormwater harvesting where stormwater is transferred to another storage (eg Grahamstown Dam). - The Fullerton Cove catchment (around 3,705 ha) is around 2.5 times larger than the local surface water catchment investigated (around 1,564 ha), therefore mean annual freshwater runoff discharging to Fullerton Cove may increase by around 15 to 20%.
+Refer to the Contamination and Hydrogeology Report for further discussion. - When considering the local water balance (r mean annual stormwater runoff volumes from the local catchment will be increased by 38%.
+This amount is mitigated by the water cycle management approach, and it is unlikely that this volume can be further reduced without regional stormwater harvesting where stormwater is used for irrigation of the park spaces or transferred to another storage (eg Grahamstown Dam). - The Fullerton Cove catchment (around 3,705 ha) is around 2.5 times larger than the local surface water catchment investigated (around 1,564 ha), therefore mean annual freshwater runoff discharging to Fullerton Cove may increase by around 15 to 20%.
 The increase in volume is associated with rainfall events that exceed the capacity of rainwater tanks and wetlands.
-Increased stormwater volumes would not be expected during every event, but would generally occur during moderate and larger storm events.
+Increased stormwater volumes would not be expected during every event but would generally occur during moderate and larger storm events.
 An increased mean annual freshwater runoff volume could potentially change the salinity and local water level variation in the receiving wetlands.
-The impact of this increase in freshwater runoff on sensitive environments within Fullerton Cove should be assessed during future stages.
+The impact of this increase in freshwater runoff on sensitive environments within Fullerton Cove may be assessed during future stages.